Victor-Grinan-Dev/keeper_app/README.md

 # Keeper app

-- is a exercice to learn how to use react for beginers and local storage.
+- Is a exercice to learn how to use react for beginers, localstorage and MUI.

 ## https://jocular-tapioca-476ffa.netlify.app/